tobikuyo/Transcript/README.md

 # Transcript

-Fun app that turns a live audio recording, into transcrripted text.
+Fun app that turns a live audio recording, into a text transcription.

 ### Technologies Used: